floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_tls_reload.md

 The sgadmin tool can be used to trigger a reload of the TLS certificates on a running cluster.
 You can use this feature to change certificates, including the root CA without the need for a cluster restart.

-Please read the TLS reload instruction guide before changing the certificates on a production Elasticsearch cluster {: .note .js-note note-info}
+Please read the TLS reload instruction guide before changing the certificates on a production OpenSearch/Elasticsearch cluster
+{: .note .js-note note-info}

 | Name | Description |